-As-of-right, Site Plan and Development Agreement uses are shown in Table 8.1 and 14.1.
+As-of-right, Site Plan and Development Agreement uses are shown in Table 8.1 and 18.1.

-16.3 REZONING
+20.3 REZONING

-Rezoning to C-1 shall be considered subject to Policy 11.4.3 of the MPS.
+Rezoning to C-1 or any zone in the Neighbourhood Designation, except R-1, will be considered subject to Policy 11.4.3 of the MPS.

-16.4 SPECIAL PROVISIONS
+20.4 SPECIAL PROVISIONS

-- (1) To ensure appropriate integration of new Commercial Uses, the following matters shall be addressed: - Location and amount of parking; - Signage; - · Buffering to adjacent land uses; and - Other building and site design elements that may impact neighbourhood character. - (2) The Development Officer may use the Design Review Committee for any aspect of an application in the C-2 zone. - (3) Nanobreweries, tasting rooms and other alcohol related uses and advertising of nineteen (19) plus products are prohibited in areas zoned C-2 on Acadia Street, Summer Street, Linden Avenue and Gaspereau Avenue.
+- (1) To ensure appropriate integration of new Commercial Uses, the following matters shall be addressed: - Location and amount of parking; - Signage; - Buffering to adjacent land uses; and - Other building and site design elements that may impact neighbourhood character. - (2) The Development Officer may use the Design Review Committee for any aspect of an application in the C-2 zone. - Nanobreweries, tasting rooms and other alcohol related uses and advertising of nineteen (19) plus products are prohibited in areas zoned C-2 on Acadia Street, Summer Street, Linden Avenue and Gaspereau Avenue.